 1. The Parents

-Applicants must be at least 25 years old but no more than 60 years old, depending upon the age of the child.
+Applicants must be at least 25 years old but no more than 60 years old, depending upon the child’s age.
 Parents must be at least 15 years and no more than 45 years older than the child they wish to adopt.
 The program is open to single women, single men, and same-sex couples.

 Singles are eligible to adopt older children or children with identified needs.
 Single parents can adopt a child of either gender.
-Couples can adopt jointly whether married or unmarried, but living together at least 2 years, with no more than 3 divorces.
-If there is a cancer history, the parent must be 5 years in remission.
+Couples can adopt jointly, whether married or unmarried, but living together for at least two years, with no more than three divorces.
+If there is a cancer history, the parent must be five years in remission.
 Both parents cannot have a history of mental health issues or diagnoses.

 Check with a Hague-approved placing agency for further details specific to your case.